peixuanWu/Rif-Diff/README.md

 ### 4. model parameters
-All the parameters involved in the test are set up and you can use them directly
+All the parameters involved in the test are set up and you can use them directly.

-## To Train
+## To train
 ### 1.train dataset
-Download the train dataset from [**WHU-MFI dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MFF task, and put it in **./train_dataset/l/WHU-MFI**.
+Download the training dataset from [**WHU-MFI dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MFF task, and put it in **./train_dataset/l/WHU-MFI**.

-Download the train dataset from [**MEFB dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MEF task, and put it in **./train_dataset/MEFB/**.
+Download the training dataset from [**MEFB dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MEF task, and put it in **./train_dataset/MEFB/**.

-Download the train dataset from [**MSRS dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for IVF task, and put it in **./train_dataset/MSRS/**.
+Download the training dataset from [**MSRS dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for IVF task, and put it in **./train_dataset/MSRS/**.

-- Recommend：For multi-exposure image fusion, infrared and visible image fusion, we recommend that you use prior image fusion to make your own training dataset.
+- Recommend：For multi-exposure image fusion, infrared and visible image fusion, we recommend that you use image prior fusion to make your own training dataset.

 ### 2. Prepare your dataset
     train_dataset/